lilamcilveen/IsItPrime/Readme.txt

 	based around prime numbers, and each program has it's own functionality.

 The learning purpose:
-	Process spawning, and differentiating between parent and child processes, Usage of signals and function pointers.
+	Process spawning, and differentiating between parent and child processes.
+	Usage of signals and function pointers.
 	Inter-process communication.
 	Program morphing.